 "I'm new at this (coaching) game but I feel I can get the job done," he said.
 "I have all the confidence in the world that I'll be able to handle these guys and do the things that are necessary to win games."

-Bird resigned as Pacers' coach after that NBA Finals appearance and has attempted to come back to the league in an ownership capacity.
+Bird, the Coach of the Year in 1997-98, resigned as Pacers' coach after Indiana's Finals appearance.
 An avid outdoorsman who also has a passion for country music, auto racing, golf and the St. Louis Cardinals has many interests.
 He also owns "Larry Bird's Boston Connection," a hotel/restaurant in Terre Haute that also serves as a museum for many of his trophies and awards.

 In 2003, he joined the Pacers' front office as the team's president of basketball operations and worked side-by-side with Walsh to rebuild Indiana into a contender.
 When Walsh moved on to a similar role with the Knicks before the 2008-09 season, Bird gained complete control of the team's basketball operations and helped the Pacers end a four-year playoff drought in 2010-11.

 After the 2011-12 season, Bird stepped down as the Pacers' president of basketball operations, citing health issues.
 He said he was prepared to leave the team after the 2010-11 season with the Pacers headed in the right direction.
 He and owner Herb Simon had discussed his eventual departure for a few years.

 Bird plans to take time off and get healthy before evalutating his situation.
 He didn't rule out a return to basketball, but said owning a team is no longer a goal of his.